rebsonoliveira/sql-server/samples/features/temporal/product-catalog/README.md

 2. From SQL Server Management Studio or Visual Studio/Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute setup.sql script that will create and populate Product table and create required stored procedures.

+3. Build the project - Open command prompt in project root folder (the folder that contains project json), and run following commands: **dotnet restore** to take all necessary NuGet packages, **dotnet build** to build the project.

-3. From Visual Studio 2015, open the **ProductCatalog.xproj** file from the root directory.
+3.1.
+As an alternative, open the **ProductCatalog.xproj** file from the root directory using Visual Studio 2015 U3.
 Restore packages using right-click menu on the project in Visual Studio and by choosing Restore Packages item.
-As an alternative, you may run **dotnet restore** from the command line (from the root folder of application).

 4. Locate Startup.cs file in the project, change connection string in ConfigureServices() method to reference your database (default value ProductCatalog database on local instance with integrated security), and build solution using Ctrl+Shift+B, right-click on project + Build, Build/Build Solution from menu, or **dotnet build** command from the command line (from the root folder of application).